ChristeenaGiji/ChristeenaGiji/README.md

     🎓 About me
-✨ I'm Data Analyst ❤️
+✨ I'm AI Engineer ❤️
 ✨ I'm enthusiastic about what I do and I constantly learn new things.
 ✨ In my spare time, You'll find me staying up-to-date with tech news and love to travel.